 “What else do you know?”
 Mac said.

-“We do surveillance in one of the back rooms.”
+“We run surveillance in one of the back rooms.”

 “Surveillance, you say.
 Show us,” David Hanko said.

 “Holy shit,” was Agent Peng’s reaction as they entered the surveillance room.
-On the wall were two 72” high-resolution displays, each showing the activity going in each of the motel’s units.
+On the wall were two 72” high-resolution displays, each showing the activity in each of the motel’s units.
 A central desk included a keyboard and screen connected to a supercomputer and an Internet router.

-“I thought the building isn’t connected to the Internet; explain the router on the floor?”
+“Explain the router on the floor?”
 Mac said.

 “It’s a local Internet, Officer, not connected to the country’s Internet.
 We supply the rooms with porn, movies, and so on.
-The surveillance data is stored on an exabyte thumb drive.
+We store the surveillance data on a petabyte thumb drive.
 Somebody picks it up once a month.”

-“So, this place is, in addition to being an escort training center, is also a blackmail operation, isn’t it?”
-David said.
+“So, this place is, in addition to being an escort training center, also a blackmail operation, isn’t it?”
+David Hanko said.

 “Essentially,” Vagner said.
 They returned to the lobby.